-How Do You Make Braised Short Ribs?
+How To Make Coca-Cola Braised Short Ribs

 Our short ribs start out getting seasoned with salt, pepper and herbs and then they’re set aside for a spell to take the chill off.
 A quick sear on all sides and then the vegetables join the party pot to soften.
 Next come the liquids and remaining ingredients.
 Then the low and slow magic happens.
 You’ll know it’s happening because your house will smell amazing while the short ribs are cooking away until they are fall off the bone tender.